310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 Oh, so you *are* fighting!
 I see now\~ That’s great\~! ♪
 {% endbubble %}

-{% bubble Tomoya frown2 %}
+{% bubble Tomoya frownshake %}
 No, it isn’t!!
 Hajime is my oasis~!
 My heart’s going insane just knowing I can’t talk to him normally!
 {% endbubble %}

 {% bubble Tetora %}
 Why don’t ya just say that to him, then?

-Anyway, I mean that it's a good thing if you know why you’re fighting.
+Anyway, I mean that it’s a good thing if you know why you’re fighting.
 It’s way more stressful when things start getting worse and you don’t even know why.
 {% endbubble %}

 {% bubble Tomoya frown %}